Free shore access

 The lagoon facing the Hilton Moorea beach offers some of the best shore snorkeling on the island.
 Calm and shallow, the lagoon is well suited for beginners, but advanced snorkelers will not be disappointed by its varied underwater life.
-Among the most colorful fish you may come across above the healthy coral beds are, among dozens of other species, butterflyfish, angelfish and triggerfish.
+Among the most colorful fish you may come across above the coral beds are, among dozens of other species, butterflyfish, angelfish and triggerfish.

-The lagoon is accessible from the beach (or directly from the overwater bungalows) for Hilton Moorea guests.
+The lagoon is accessible from the beach (or directly from the overwater bungalows) for Hilton Moorea Lagoon Resort & Spa guests.
 If you are not staying at the resort, you can buy a day pass for around $90pp., which includes lunch and use of the beach.

 Enter the water from the sandy beach.

-On this spot, a coral reef shelters the lagoon, making it a safe, calm and shallow site to explore.
-Nevertheless, if you plan to swim outside the recommended area, take care to stay at a safe distance from the channel that run parallel to the shore (see map), used by boats.
+On this spot, a coral reef shelters the lagoon, making it a safe, calm, and shallow site to explore.
+Nevertheless, if you plan to swim outside the recommended area, take care to stay at a safe distance from the channel that runs parallel to the shore (see map), used by boats.
 Also, avoid the eastern and western parts of the lagoon, exposed to currents and the open sea.

-The lagoon is inhabited by a dozen species of butterflyfish, including double-saddle, vagabond, threadfin and ornate butterflyfish.
-Convict surgeonfish, damselfish, trumpetfish, bird wrasse and Picasso triggerfish are also amongst the many creatures that can be seen in the lagoon.
+The lagoon is inhabited by a dozen species of butterflyfish, including saddle, vagabond, threadfin, and ornate butterflyfish.
+Convict surgeonfish, damselfish, trumpetfish, bird wrasse, and lagoon triggerfish are also amongst the many creatures that can be seen in the lagoon.
 Try to spot a lemonpeel angelfish, one of the most beautiful fish living on this spot.